 From the above circuit,

-For the transfer of maximum power, RL should be equal to RTH.
+For the transfer of maximum power, according to the maximum power transfer theorem, RL should be equal to RTH.

 Further, we will draw Thevenin’s equivalent circuit as

-Therefore, maximum power delivered to the load is
+Therefore, the maximum power delivered to the load is